Domestic & Family Violence

 Call 000 if you are in immediate danger.
 To access 24/7 counselling and support call 1800RESPECT on 1800 737 732.

 We’re here to support, assist and guide you no matter your circumstance or region.

 At Strong Communities we have experienced facilitators trained in Trauma and Domestic Violence programs suitable for survivors, children or perpetrators.

-Our trauma informed, evidenced based programs incorporate safe, relationship building programs for parents to rebuild relationships with their children after Domestic & Family violence, and a suite of grief and loss psycho-educational programs to assist with healing.
+Our trauma informed, evidenced based programs incorporate safe, relationship building programs for parents to rebuild relationships with their children after Domestic and Family violence, and a suite of grief and loss psycho-educational programs to assist survivors with healing.